lorigreensmith06/AI_ML_practical_application_3/README.md

 Because we have a huge majority class we can afford to get rid of some of the majority class with RandomUnderSampling and so underfitting works in this case.

 ## Recommendations

 My recommendation is to use the model that resulted in the highest recall.
-With a predicted 41% precision, the sales team would be happy to have a list created with this model.
+I would also recommend to do the campaign in March which had the high correlation with positive results.
+I would also recommend focusing on customers who responded positive to previous campaigns as the coefficients had a high correlation with success for those customers.